WesleySteve/ve.io-control-user-with-python/README.md

-# ve.io-base_project_for_python
+# ve.io-base_project_for_python-with-clean-arch

-- This project aims to serve as a basis for the development of other projects.
+- The objetive of this project is to present a proposal for a base structure for python projects using clean architecture as a base.